 We review the current status of compliance of the supplier base of the client, and explore options to advance transformation in the vertical supply chain.

 Gestalt will conduct a supplier assessment to identify opportunities for a supplier transformation project and to map out a proposed strategy for Procurement and Supplier Development.
 Several opportunities will be tested against the current procurement practices, including procurement clustering, revision of insourcing and outsourcing strategies, core and non-core activities, and a review of both supply and distribution channels.

-From Plan to policy, the proposed strategy will be presented and discussed, then transformed into a project plan that could include a review of your procurement policies and objectives.
+From planning to policy creation, the proposed strategy will be presented and discussed, then transformed into a project plan that could include a review of your procurement policies and objectives.